Evidence-led. Experience-built.

 This device is designed to provide comfortable and discreet relief of tinnitus symptoms using sound therapy.

-Registered as a Class 1 medical device
+Class 1 Medical device